krisztianmukli/.github/CONTRIBUTING.md

 intended approach for solving the problem in the comments for an existing issue.

-For most contributions, after your first pull request is accepted and merged, you will be [invited to the project](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/inviting-collaborators-to-a-personal-repository) and given **push access**.
+For most contributions, after your first pull request is accepted and merged, you will be [invited to the project](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/inviting-collaborators-to-a-personal-repository) and given **push access**. 🎉
-:tada:

 *Note: All contributions will be licensed under the project's license.*